 Jack Frost is available to rent or buy now.

-Everyone has a few Christmas guilty pleasures when it comes to movies.
-These movies were often panned by critics but found a warm little place next to your heart over time.
-For me, Jack Frost is one of those guilty pleasures despite its poor reviews.
+Everyone has a guilty pleasure when it comes to Christmas movies.
+These are the films that were panned by critics but somehow found a warm little spot in your heart over time.
+For me, Jack Frost is one of those movies.
 This ridiculed 1998 icy gem always manages to make me feel warm inside, so let me explain why Jack Frost deserves your attention this Christmas.

-Jack Frost is somewhat unique in the landscape of generic Christmas kids films for three reasons.
-One, Jack Frost is a movie aimed squarely at exploring male emotions.
-Two, it’s a film rooted in themes of childhood grief and letting go without any quasi-religious subtext, and three, it has the balls to kill someone off on Christmas Day.
-Of course, it also has significant problems, from fake snow to the odd mix of puppetry and early CGI.
-And when you add to this a relatively quick ending that melts faster than a snowman in a microwave, you have a rather strange mix of ideas and themes that never quite find a stable footing.
-In fact, it would be fair to say that Jack Frost slips and slides its way through its runtime more than a man wearing tap shoes on a frozen lake.
+For three reasons, Jack Frost is somewhat unique in the landscape of generic Christmas kid’s films.
+First, Jack Frost is a movie aimed squarely at exploring male emotions.
+Second, it’s a film rooted in themes of childhood grief without any religious subtext, and three, it has the balls to kill off its lead on Christmas Day.
+Of course, it also has significant problems, from the fake snow to the odd mix of puppetry and early CGI, and when you add a relatively quick ending that melts faster than a snowman in a microwave, you have a rather strange mix of ideas.
+In fact, it would be fair to say that Jack Frost slips and slides its way through its runtime like a person wearing tap shoes on a frozen lake.

 READ MORE: ONWARD

 Jack Frost (Michael Keaton) is a singer in a rock band that has never made it beyond successful local gigs in Colorado.
-But that changes when an agent spots the groups potential.
-Jack has spent years on the road aiming for success; in fact, it’s fair to say it’s consumed his every waking thought.
-At the same time, Jack’s supportive wife Gabby and their 11-year-old son Charlie tolerate Jack’s life on the road, supporting his goal of a record contract.
+But all that changes when an agent spots his group’s potential and invites the band to a contract meeting on Christmas Eve.
+Jack has spent years on the road aiming for success; in fact, it’s consumed his every waking thought.
+But, Jack is also a dad to eleven-year-old Charlie, and a husband to Gabby and his life on the road has taken a toll on family life.

 READ MORE: C.R.A.Z.Y